-An intersection refers to anywhere multiple haul roads intersect or light vehicle roads meet a haul road.
-Light vehicle support equipment access to haulage roads must have consideration for adequate line of sight for haulage traffic.
+An intersection refers to anywhere multiple heavy equipment roads intersect or where light vehicle roads meet a road used by heavy equipment.
+Light vehicle support equipment access to haulage roads, and other heavy equipment roads, must have consideration for adequate line of sight to heavy equipment.